doriansmiley/codestrap-programs/apprenticeships/curriculum.md

 Please pick form the following tracks:

 1. [Web Developer](./web-developer.md).
 This track is ideal as a prerequisite for Front End Software Engineer apprenticeships.
 You will learn Javascript, HTML, CSS and React.
-1. [Foundry Data Pipelines](./data_engineering.md).
+1. [Data Engineering](./data_engineering.md).
 Palantir Foundry is the most advanced data engineering platform today.
 It powers some of the most advanced edge AI initiatives on the planet.
 If you want a career on the cutting edge of data engineering, this is for you.
 You will learn Python, SQL, and Apache Spark.